Mississippi Valley State University: Mean Green Marching Machine

 Mississippi Valley State University's marching band is known as the "Mean Green Marching Machine" (also goes by the moniker of "The Mack Of The SWAC") and the "Satin Dolls" are the featured dance squad.
 The band holds the distinction of being the first African-American band to participate in the Tournament of Roses parade, which it achieved in 1965.

+The Mean Green Marching Machine was invited to perform during Donald Trump's second inauguration and participated in the parade January 20, 2025, at Capital One Arena.
+The parade was moved indoors due to inclement weather.

 Athletics

-MVSU's colors are forest green and white.
+MVSU's colors are forest green, red and white.
 Their nickname is the Delta Devils for men's teams and Devilettes for women's teams.
 MVSU sports teams participate in NCAA Division I (I-AA for football) in the Southwestern Athletic Conference (SWAC).
 Famous alumni include NFL wide receiver Jerry Rice of the 1984 football team.

-The Mississippi Valley State University Department of Athletics currently sponsors intercollegiate: